 Discrimination against a person’s sexual orientation occurs more frequently than people think – especially in the workplace.
 For such reasons, it is important for employees to understand their rights when it comes to sexual orientation discrimination.
 Our Los Angeles employment law attorneys explain everything you need to know to protect yourself if you are experiencing sexual orientation discrimination in the workplace.

-Sexual orientation discrimination includes being treated differently or harassed because of your real or perceived sexual orientation, whether gay, lesbian, bisexual, or heterosexual.
+Sexual orientation discrimination includes being treated differently or harassed because of your real or perceived sexual orientation.

 State and federal laws prohibit discrimination against workers due to their sexual orientation.
 The Supreme Court said that Title VII of the Civil Rights Act of 1964, which makes it illegal for employers to discriminate because of a person’s sex, now covers sexual orientation and transgender status.